This is a collection of resources for employers of student workers.

 - Refugees - Must have a valid Employment Authorization Document issued by USCIS.
 Visa classification is "RE".

 Student Employment for students with an F-1 visa:

 - Students must be enrolled for at least 12 credit hours as an Undergraduate and at least 9 credit hours as a Graduate student.
 Only the International Students and Scholars Office (ISSO) can approve exceptions to this requirement based on documentation.

-- Students can work no more than 20 hours per week during the academic semesters and up to 40 hours per week during break periods in the winter and spring.
-Full-time employment during the summer is allowed only for students who intend to register for the subsequent fall semester (must be pre-registered).
+- Students are allowed to work 20 hours per week during the academic year and may not work more than an average of 25 hours per week (62.5 percent FTE) over a rolling twelve month period.
+This maximum applies to the combined total of all jobs, including hours associated with stipends paid for services.
+Employment during the summer is allowed only for students who intend to register for the subsequent fall semester (must be pre-registered).

 - Students may also work for the various employers located in the Memorial Union.